illvart/gatsby-plugin-minify-html/README.md

 This plugin uses [`html-minifier`](https://github.com/kangax/html-minifier), to use `html-minifier` options put the options at `config: { }`.

-The options of `html-minifier` are enabled default by this plugin:
+You can see the options of `html-minifier` are enabled default by this plugin in the [minify-html-plugin.js](https://github.com/illvart/gatsby-plugin-minify-html/blob/dbbbc665748f4945913ec16c349333d6e7779e8e/src/minify-html-plugin.js#L10):

 |              Name               |   Type    | Default |                                             Description                                              |
 | :-----------------------------: | :-------: | :-----: | :--------------------------------------------------------------------------------------------------: |